yangshuzhan/profile/about.md

 # About Me
 I'm currently a graduate student looking for Phd.
 I love computer graphics and especially rendering.
 In the past, I worked as a 3d designer for product in a sales department.
 I graduated from Wuhan University with a bachelor's degree and am currently studying at Sichuan Normal University.
 I am currently conducting research on MCMC, and my supervisor Han Su is involved in AI related research.

-Talk about your projects
 # My first project
 My first project was a webGL renderer.
 I implemented ray tracing on the web using Javascript.

-Link your social accounts
 # Social Accounts
 [Itch.io](#) \
 [Patreon](#) \